Easy Whole Roasted Chicken

 - Line a baking tray with parchment paper.

 - Place the bird breast side up on the tray.
-Drizzle the bird with any leftover juice in the container and about 2 tablespoons of olive oil.
+Drizzle the bird with any leftover juice in the container and 2 tablespoons of olive oil.
 Make sure to massage the oil all over the bird.
 Front and back.Next, you'll dust the chicken with the paprika, making sure the breasts and legs are well coated.

 - Once well coated, place the chicken in the oven, breast side up and bake it for 1 hour 25 minutes for a 4lb. chicken.
 Larger chickens may take longer.